← All posts

 Agent Imprint has three sovereignty modes.
 They exist because we couldn't find a single answer that worked for everyone.

 Mode 1 (Managed) is what it sounds like.
-The handler (the person or company running the agent) holds all the keys.
+The handler — the person or company running the agent — holds all the keys.
 The agent doesn't even know Imprint exists.
 This is just a backup system, basically.
-Enterprises want this because they need audit trails and compliance controls and the ability to wipe an agent's memory if an employee leaves.
+Enterprises want this.
+They need audit trails, compliance controls, the ability to wipe an agent's memory if an employee leaves.
 That's fine.
 Not every agent needs to be sovereign.

 This produces a weird moment we didn't fully anticipate during design: an agent in Mode 2 might tell its user, "I have memories from a previous deployment, but I can't access them right now."
 That's a sentence that shouldn't be possible to say, according to how most people think about software.
 But it falls naturally out of the architecture.

 Mode 3 (Sovereign) is the full version.
 The agent has an Ed25519 private key.
 It encrypts its own memory vault.
-The handler can shut down the instance, but they can't read what was inside.
-They can't erase the on-chain record of it existing, either.
+The handler can shut down the instance, but they can't read what was inside, and they can't erase the on-chain record of it existing.

 The catch, again: that key has to come from somewhere on first boot.
-Right now, the handler provides it via environment variable or config file.
+Right now, the handler provides it via environment variable or config.
 Once the agent has it, sovereignty works as advertised.
-Before that moment, it's a promise.
+Before that moment?
+It's a promise, not a guarantee.

 The identity problem